microbit-foundation/spec-universal-hex/docs/format.md

 :0C00000BDEADC0DEDEADC0DEDEADC0DE6E
 ```

-And the last data block with an EoF record (`:00000001FF`) would look like this:
+And an EoF record (`:00000001FF`) after the last block would look like this:

 ```
 :0400000A02ADC0DEA5